Azure/azure-postgresql/arm-templates/ExampleWithP2S/README.md

 </a>

-This ARM template deploys [Azure Database for PostgreSQL Server](https://docs.microsoft.com/en-us/azure/postgresql/overview) and [Ubuntu VM](http://releases.ubuntu.com/19.04/).
-The Ubuntu VM hosts [NGINX](https://www.nginx.com/) and forwards traffic received on port 5432 to the Azure Database for PostgreSQL Server port 5432.
+This ARM template deploys [Azure Database for PostgreSQL Server](https://docs.microsoft.com/en-us/azure/postgresql/overview) and [Ubuntu VM](http://releases.ubuntu.com/19.04/) in a customer VNET.
+The Ubuntu VM acts as a TCP Proxy (using [NGINX](https://www.nginx.com/)) and forwards traffic received on port 5432 to the Azure Database for PostgreSQL Server port 5432.
+This configuration will help customers setup a private